agiguere/SCPmsPushNotificationREST_API/README.md

 1) We need to give permission to our S-user to be able to send notifcations, the same user we have configured in our RFC destination.
 In SCP, go to Services -> Mobile Services -> Configure Mobile Services -> Roles -> Click the `Notification User` then assign your S-user that was created in step 1

 ### Step 7 - Use the API to send push notifications

+Please consult the API documentation below for examples.

 ### Step 8 - Configure your other systems